solliancenet/Azure-Machine-Learning-Dev-Guide/devops-for-ai/post-deployment-monitoring-and-management/README.md

 ## Next steps

-You can learn more about post depol by reviewing these links to additional resources:
+You can learn more about post deployment by reviewing these links to additional resources:

 - [Collect data for models in production](https://docs.microsoft.com/azure/machine-learning/service/how-to-enable-data-collection)
 - [Detect data drift (preview) on models deployed to Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/machine-learning/service/how-to-monitor-data-drift)